 Upon passage, the bill would create a legislative framework for the deployment of small cell nodes, the backbone of 5G technology.
 While 5G devices and networks are expected to be commercially available beginning in 2019, Pennsylvania currently lacks the infrastructure to access 5G technology.

-HB 1400 aims to set standards for fees, provide a streamlined permitting process and encourage an environment which enables small cell deployment.
+Both HB 1621 and SB 769 aim to set standards for fees, provide a streamlined permitting process and encourage an environment which enables small cell deployment.
 Currently, 5G deployment is dependent upon the rules and ordinances set forth by each individual municipality in the Commonwealth, rather than one, uniform statewide process.

 The PA Partnership for 5G was formed in May of 2019 and has grown to include more than 50 organizations, businesses, non-profits, and trade associations that all recognize the positive impact that 5G technology will have on their industry, clients, customers, and employees.

 Members of the PA Partnership for 5G in the Capital Rotunda